 If the models can be fitted, they are used to calculate the time to reach successive deciles of germination (from 10 to 90 %) in each treatment.
 The inverse of the time is then calculated to obtain the germination rates of each temperature treatment, and this information is exported as Table S2.
+We propose to use preferably the values calculated for 50 % germination as reference traits that offer the most stable results for comparative studies and meta-analyses.
+However, the script calculates the nine deciles from 10 to 90 % germination because (1) some researchers may want this information to conduct further thermal time analyses, and (2) in some experiments 50 % germination is never reached, and thus calculations cannot be made for this decile.

 Step 3a: Fitting a segmented model to the full germination temperature range